FabianoEger/tago-documentation/dashboard.rst

 Configuration
 *************

-Besides the data sources, every kind of widget has its own particular configurations in regard how to display the data.
+Besides the data sources, every kind of widget has its own particular configurations in regard to how to display the data.
 So when creating a widget, you're going to find **basic** options - generally these are critical to the algorithm that builds your widget - and **advanced** options, which allows you to give your personal touch to each widget and also provides advanced features you might need.
 Two advanced features included in every widget are:

 * Help text
 * Hide variables name